 However, you should be aware that this increase might just be temporary or denied.

-Ways to avoid paying credit card fees and charges
+Ways to avoid credit card charges and fees

 If you are careful with your credit card and manage it well, it is possible to avoid being charged.
 Firstly, try to avoid being charged interest by paying off your complete balance every month by your payment due date.